-This policy applies to Verification Organizations and the Building Science Institute.
+This policy applies to Verification Organizations and the Building Science Institute, Ltd. Co.

-The verification organization must use the methods and procedures for verification activities to conform with ENERGY STAR® Certification Protocols and referenced standards.
+The verification organization must use the methods and procedures for verification activities to conform with ENERGY STAR®, Indoor airPlus, Zero Energy Ready Home Certification Protocols (as applicable), and referenced standards and codes.

-When the ENERGY STAR Certification Protocols change, the changes must be implemented by the Building Science Institute and approved verification organizations within 90 days.
+When the ENERGY STAR, Indoor airPlus, or Zero Energy Ready Home Certification Protocols change, the changes must be implemented by the Building Science Institute and approved verification organizations within 90 days.

-When the referenced standards change, the changes must be implemented within 1 year of adoption by the standard developer.
+When the referenced standards and codes change, the changes must be implemented within 1 year of adoption by the standard developer.